stallman-j/ekonomR/vignettes/basic-plotting.md

 ![plot of chunk unnamed-chunk-22](https://github.com/stallman-j/ekonomR/blob/main/output/02_figures/gcb_territorial_emissions_China_plot-04.png?raw=true)

-This is nice and crisp.
-You can see more options I often end up changing with `?theme_minimal_plot`
+That'll do, right?
+This plot is nice and crisp.
+The contrast is fairly high.
+The sizing is pretty good on titles and captions.
+We could keep tinkering, but the marginal returns are pretty low at this point.
+You can see more options I often end up changing with `?theme_minimal_plot` if you like.

-Now let's save the plot, with a function from `ekonomR` that similarly to the small adaptation I made to `theme_minimal()` slightly adapts ggplot2's `ggsave` with some useful defaults.
+Now let's save the plot, with a function from `ekonomR` slightly adapts ggplot2's `ggsave` with some useful defaults.